Lead a Bible Study Group

 Join thousands of men who meet in small groups around the world to watch and discuss how to apply the Bible study each week.

 Ask some men you would like to meet with if they would like to be in a discussion group that would view the Bible Study and discuss some follow-up questions.
 This can be a group from your work, church, neighborhood, hobbies, or a combination.
 The optimum starting size for the group would be four to six men.
-Some groups grow as large as 40 in time.
-Inform the men that you would like to view one Bible Study per week and set a time for your first meeting.
-Use the current message or choose from hundreds of messages in over 45 series here.
+(Some groups grow as large as 40 in time.)

-For a how-to on leading an online group, click here.
+For a how-to on starting or leading an online group, click here.